laurencedawson/sync-for-reddit/changelog/development.md

 - Fixed an issue where bottom navigation items were not long clickable on Android 7 ([#1305](https://github.com/laurencedawson/sync-for-reddit/issues/1305))
 - Fixed an issue where drafts were not readable in night mode ([#1216](https://github.com/laurencedawson/sync-for-reddit/issues/1216))
 - Fixed an issue where searching with # caused it to disregard the subreddit ([#1171](https://github.com/laurencedawson/sync-for-reddit/issues/1171))
+- Fixed an issue where the more actions bottom sheet would remain up ([#1428](https://github.com/laurencedawson/sync-for-reddit/issues/1428))

 ## Internal
 - Removed the legacy CustomIpv4Dns class.
 Gfycat IPv6 requests will now automatically "fast fallback" to v4